 Bananas: Known for having potassium, bananas help your heart and blood pressure stay healthy.
 They also make your bones and teeth strong.
-You can just peel it and eat it as a snack, have it with your breakfast cereal or you can enjoy it mashed, sliced, or in of a fruit smoothie.
+You can just peel it and eat it as a snack, have it with your breakfast cereal or you can enjoy it mashed, sliced, or inside of a fruit smoothie!
+Yum!

-Bell peppers: They come in so many colors.
-Green, yellow, red, orange and purple.
+Bell Peppers: Wow!
+They come in many colors!
+Green, yellow, red, and orange!
 As plants, bell peppers are actually fruits, but in cooking terms many people call them vegetables.
 Red bell peppers usually have more vitamins and nutrients than the other colors.

 Cherries: Did you know that cherries could help your sore muscles feel better?
 They can also fight cancer and if you cannot sleep at night, have a glass of cherry juice for a good night’s rest.

-Grapes: Great for your blood vessels, heart health, and brain health!
+Grapes: Grapes are great for your blood vessels, heart health, and brain health.
 Also, grapes are helpful for bone health and good for your joints.
 Fun fact: When grapes are placed outside to dry in the sun, they turn into raisins, which are also very healthy.
-Also, for a fun snack, put grapes in the freezer and eat them ice-cold.
+Also, for a fun snack, put grapes in the freezer and eat them ice-cold!

-You can eat your fruits and vegetables in many different ways, so have some fun by trying different recipes!
-Eating a variety of fruits and vegetables will make you strong and give you super power.
+You can eat your Fruits & Vegetables in many different ways, so have some fun by trying different recipes.
+To stay as healthy as possible, try to have lots of fresh fruits and vegetables every day.
+Eating a variety of fruits and vegetables will make you strong and give you super power!

 Written by Leila Almas, contributing writer to Willy’s Kitchen.